Infrastructure Funding Statement

 The infrastructure list

-The Community Infrastructure Levy Regulations (2019 Amendment) Regulation 121A (1) requires the Infrastructure Funding Statement to include a statement of the infrastructure projects or types which will be or may be, wholly or partly funded by CIL.
+The CIL Regulations (2019 Amendment) Regulation 121A (1) requires the infrastructure funding statement to include a statement of the infrastructure projects or types which will be or may be, wholly or partly funded by CIL.

-The list below outlines the types of infrastructure that Maidstone Borough Council intends will be, or may be, wholly or partly funded by Community Infrastructure Levy (CIL) funds.
-This list does not signify a commitment by the Council to fund all the infrastructure listed.
+The list below outlines the types of infrastructure that we intend will be, or may be, wholly or partly funded by CIL funds.
+This list does not signify a commitment to fund all the infrastructure listed.
 Nor does the inclusion of a type of infrastructure on the list guarantee or imply it will receive any CIL funding.

 Infrastructure category